 The Commencement office reported that a total of 1,156 degrees and certificates were earned by graduates, and 700 students will participate in the two Dec.
 17 ceremonies.

 The morning ceremony begins at 10 a.m., and will honor graduates of the College of Business and the College of Health Professions.
-Graduates of the colleges of Arts and Sciences, Education and Human Services, and Engineering Technology will be recognized at a 1:30 p.m. ceremony.
+Graduates of the colleges of Arts, Sciences and Education, Education and Human Services, and Engineering Technology will be recognized at a 1:30 p.m. ceremony.
 Both ceremonies will be held in Jim Wink Arena of the Ewigleben Sports Complex, on Ferris’ main campus in Big Rapids.
 Doors will open an hour prior to the start of each ceremony.

 Ferris alumna Sharon Colley, the university’s 2016 Distinguished Teacher Award recipient, will offer a commencement address to graduates at both ceremonies.
 Colley earned a Bachelor of Science in Nursing, from the university, in 2000, and her Master of Science in Nursing, from Ferris, in 2006.